 a versatile ingredient

-Beyond a topping on a piece of toast and on a peanut butter sandwich, here are some other ways I use jam.
+Beyond a topping on a piece of toast and on a peanut butter sandwich, here are some other ways I incorporate jam into your cooking.

 - jam pie (recipe here)